 Common questions and concerns answered.
-If you still can't find the answer that you're looking for, send me a message by clicking HERE.
+If you still can't find the answer that you need, click HERE.

-Unless there are unique circumstances, the standard format is that after our initial consultation where we discuss your project and go over all of the details that I need to get started.
+Unless there are unique circumstances, the standard format is: an initial consultation where we discuss your project and go over all of the details that I need to get started.
 After this meeting, I'm usually able to give a rough estimate of the time that I will need to get through the first draft of your design, and on occasions, sometimes we hit the mark right away and the project is complete at that point.

 Included in your price quote are up to 5 proofs, design time, and research time.

 What happens if you take longer than your original quoted time?

 Because I have experience on various projects, I am aware of how long it takes me to perform certain tasks.
 Sometimes things come up on either my end or yours that may effect the time, but I make it very clear that it is a rough estimate.
 Once a time has been quoted, if we're getting close to that time limit, I will let you know, and I also do my best to provide milestones so that we can stick as close to that time as possible.
 I will not go over the time without letting you know, so you don't have to worry about any surprises on your bill.
 Common causes of going over the project time and budget can include: unforeseen emergencies, not enough information upfront, and last minute changes.

 What if I need more changes after our agreed upon time?

 Most small edits can be fixed with no problem, and you will be required to sign off on the final project.
 Any changes after our agreed upon parameters will be billed at the normal hourly rate, and payment will be required before the changes will be completed.

 Do I have to pay you before I get my files?